fubman/GoS/README.md

-#Gaming On Steroids
+Gaming On Steroids

-GoS Ext Scripts!
+GoS Ext for League of Legends Scripts